pspete/psPAS/docs/collections/_commands/Invoke-PASCPMOperation.md

 Invoke-PASCPMOperation -AccountID $ID -VerifyTask -UseClassicAPI
 ```

-Marks an account for verification using the Classic API
+Marks an account for verification using the 1st gen API

 ### EXAMPLE 3
 ```
 Invoke-PASCPMOperation -AccountID $ID -ChangeTask -ImmediateChangeByCPM Yes
 ```

-Marks an account for immediate change using the Classic API
+Marks an account for immediate change using the 1st gen API

 ### EXAMPLE 4
 ```